efraimG21/Simple-HTTP-Server-C/README.md

 To enable debugging information, ensure that the `printf` statements in the code are active.
 This will print request details to the console, which can help in debugging.

-### Contributing
+## Contributing

-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.
+Feel free to contribute to the project by opening issues or pull requests.

+Feel free to customize the content as needed for your project.
+If you have any specific requirements or if you'd like further modifications, please let me know!

-### License
+## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.